 Grants from your fund go only to nonprofits that meet high standards.
 We give to the best, most effective charities in the City and surrounding communities, and those trying untested projects with great promise.

 Each grant from your fund does the good you intended, generation after generation.
 You can tell us to support efforts to solve New York’s most pressing problems.
 You can tell us to make grants to causes you care about, like “improving early childhood education” or “cleaning up our rivers.”
 You can also designate grants to your favorite nonprofits.

 We offer donors three kinds of endowed funds:

 How much does it take?

-manage your fund to produce both steady income and growth, so that your gift does more good each year.
+manage your fund to produce steady income as well as growth, so your gift does more good each year.

 You can use cash, stocks, bonds, non-publicly traded or privately held stock, tangible property (e.g., art, copyrights), life insurance, or retirement plan assets.

 Once your fund is no longer advised, any remaining assets will be used to tackle critical City issues.
-If your remaining assets are $5,000 or more, they will endow a fund in your chosen name.
+If your remaining assets are $5,000 or more, they will endow a fund in the name you choose.
 And you can add to your fund by will.

 is Ben Franklin’s favorite: a bequest with no strings attached.
 The future, after all, is unimaginable.
 Could a donor in the 1950s foresee the role of digital technology in learning or the challenges and possibilities in health and the environment?
 A field-of-interest fund

-To learn more about creating a charitable fund in The Trust, please contact Jane Wilton at (212) 686-2563 or firstname.lastname@example.org.
+Questions about your charitable giving?
+Contact Jane Wilton at (212) 686-2563 or firstname.lastname@example.org.